paquettm/420-302-VA_A23/LAB_ESP32_MQTT.md

 ```

 Remember that using `sudo` can have security implications, so use it only if you can't resolve the issue through other means.

+## Not compiling at all

+Try restarting the Arduino IDE as it will clear some memory states and compilation files.